What information do you need right now? Click on the applicable links.

 |Removing or changing a bandwidth limit. - How to change or remove your bandwidth limit.|

 |Prepaid Bandwidth - How to buy prepaid bandwidth at a reduced rate for plan 100 users only.|

 |Data Compression - Use compression headers to speed transmission|

 This article discusses bandwidth limits, bandwidth overage charges, bandwidth caps, and prepaid bandwidth.

 ProxyMesh free trials have a fixed bandwidth limit of 100 megabytes ("MB").
-A trial account expires 30 days aftyer signup, or when the 100MB usage limit is reached.
+A trial account expires 30 days after signup, or when the 100MB usage limit is reached.

-If you wish to avoid overage charges, without purchasing prepaid bandwidth, you can accomplish this by setting a cap on bandwidth usage in your account, as shown in the screen illustrated below.
+If you wish to avoid overage charges, without purchasing prepaid bandwidth, you can set a cap on bandwidth usage in your account, as shown in the screen illustrated below.
 As detailed in the sections below, you can set a cap, or limit, on either monthly usage or all-time usage, that is, over the entire life of your account.